National Sanitation Foundation: Why is NSF certification vital for your food business?

 Additionally, labeling cleaning and sanitizing agents can prevent their misuse.
 Smaller batches of cleaning solutions without proper labeling can be misplaced and significantly cause harm when mistaken for something else.
 Some cleaning or sanitizing solutions can be clear and look like regular water.
 Always make sure that all materials used for cleaning and sanitizing are all kept in one place that is far from the food preparation area.

 A food sanitation plan can consist of a collection of operations that aim to create a clean working environment.
 For more effective food sanitation, all operations must be properly described.
-Directions on how to do them, when should they be done, on what surfaces should they be applied, and why are they important.
+Directions on how to do them, when should they be done, on what surfaces should they be applied, and why they are important.
 All food handlers must be uniformly oriented with how a food safety plan should be carried out.

 The last step in the cleaning and sanitizing routine is allowing the sanitizer to dry.
 Cleaning and sanitizing are two different operations that must be performed in combination to become effective in preventing foodborne illnesses.
 Their conduct must be properly done in sequence to become more effective.
 Food handlers must also take note of particular manufacturers' instructions for cleaning and sanitizing solutions.
 Instructions such as proper dilution and contact time significantly affect their effectiveness.